redis/redis-doc/topics/client-side-caching.md

 ## Limiting the amount of memory used by Redis

 Just make sure to configure a suitable value for the maxmimum number of keys remembered by Redis, or alternatively use the BCAST mode that consumes no memory at all in the Redis side.
-Note that the memory consumed by Redis when BCAST is not used, is proportional both to the number of keys tracked, and the number of clients requested such keys.
+Note that the memory consumed by Redis when BCAST is not used, is proportional both to the number of keys tracked, and the number of clients requesting such keys.